GENERAL TERMS & CONDITIONS

 14.1 The Contractor is liable vis-à-vis the Client only for any shortcoming in the performance of the assignment insofar as a shortcoming has arisen due to the non-observance of due care and expertise, as a result of which the performance of the assignment cannot be trusted.

 14.2 Every form of liability on the part of the Contractor for loss or damage ensuring from or relating to any shortcomings in the execution of its assignments will be limited to the amount covered under the professional liability insurance of the Contractor, increased by the excess (eigen risico) applicable under the terms of its insurance policy.
 Any liability of the Contractor for consequential damage is excluded.
-If, for whatever reason, no payment is made under the professional liability insurance of the Contractor in connection with contractual or non-contractual liability on the part of the Contractor for loss or damage arising from or relating to any shortcomings in the execution of assignments, each and any liability will be limited to the equivalent of three times the amount that the Contractor has invoiced to the Client in the relevant year in the case concerned, excluding VAT, with a maximum of one hundred thousand euros (€ 100,000).
+If, for whatever reason, no payment is made under the professional liability insurance of the Contractor in connection with contractual or non-contractual liability on the part of the Contractor for loss or damage arising from or relating to any shortcomings in the execution of assignments, each and any liability will be limited to the equivalent of three times the amount that the Contractor has invoiced to the Client in the relevant year in the case concerned, excluding VAT, with a maximum of fifty thousand euros (€ 50,000).

 14.3 The limitation of the liability referred to in the previous paragraph does not apply insofar as the loss or damage is a result of wilful misconduct or gross negligence on the part of the Contractor.